christianakim/stroke_patient_analysis/README.md

 Deliverables:
 1. A project proposal outlining my dataset, hypothesis, and purpose for the analysis.
 2. A Jupyter Notebook that tells a compelling story about my data.
+3. A PowerPoint deck presenting my results.
-3. A live PowerPoint presentation of my findings and recommendations.
+4. A live presentation where I share my findings and recommendations.